IVSoftware/transparent-button-00/README.md

-As anyone who has ever had to cloak a starship knows, one way to make something look invisible is to paint its surface to look like what's behind it.
+As anyone who has ever had to cloak a starship knows, one way to make something "invisible" is to paint its surface to look like what's behind it.

+Here's an example of a class that responds to `SizeChanged` events by capturing a bitmap of the designated HostControl.

     class TransparentButton : Button
     {